LDannijs/PatchPeek/README.md

 ## IMPORTANT INFO

+- This container currently runs as root.
+I would like to change it so it runs as non-root but i currently dont have enough knowledge on how to.
+Will fix soon (hopefully).

 - It is recommended to not show releases from more then 90 days or so.
 This is quite a simple javascript application, so the backend isn't as robust to show a lot further then that.
 I have not thoroughly tested it on how far back it can go while being stable.
 This app was intended to be used every month when I personally update all my containers.

 - The app pulls releases from the GitHub API every 1 hour, and caches it based on the `If-None-Match` request header.
 This is to use less requests from the API then needed.
 Considering it only uses the API once every hour, running the app without a GitHub token should provide enough requests for your needs.
 Of course, adding one is available.